 Omar Awile was a PhD student with the MOSAIC Group between November 2008 and January 2013.
 He is Syrian and Swiss citizen and was born in Bern (Switzerland) in 1981.
 After leaving the MOSAIC Group, Omar became Senior Security Engineer with the computer security company P1 Security in Paris, France.
 From December 2013 until July 2015, Omar was an HPC Application Analyst with the Intel Exascale Computing Research Center in Paris, France.
-Since August 2015, Omar is a Systems Performance Engineer at CERN, the European particle physics and high-energy physics research center, in Geneva, Switzerland.
+In August 2015, Omar became a Systems Performance Engineer at CERN, the European particle physics and high-energy physics research center, in Geneva, Switzerland.
+And since 2017, he is on the HPC team of the Blue Brain Project at EPFL, Switzerland.

 From 2002 until 2008 Omar studied Computer Science at ETH Zurich and majored in Computational Science.
 He did his Master thesis in the MOSAIC group and carried out his project at the Mediterranean Institute for Life Sciences (MedILS), resulting in the publication: